kevinding0218/InterviewDocuments/Q and A/System Design/MapReduce.md

 2. Q2: More machine the better?
 	- Advantage: More machine, the data processing at each machine would be less and total time could be less
 	- Disadvantage: Starting time could be longer
-3. Q3: If starting time is not into consideration,
+3. Q3: If starting time is not into consideration, would more machine for Reduce the better?
+	- No, the limitation of Key would be the limitation of reduce machine sizes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MDI0NTA0NywtNzUxMTU4NDg3LDU3ND
-EyMzA2Miw1NzMxOTYxOTcsMTkyMDY1NDA5LDE5MjkwNDUwMDIs
-NzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbOTE4OTM5NzkxLC03NTExNTg0ODcsNTc0MT
+IzMDYyLDU3MzE5NjE5NywxOTIwNjU0MDksMTkyOTA0NTAwMiw3
+MzA5OTgxMTZdfQ==
 -->